Microsoft Azure Storage Types Explained

 Zone-redundant storage (ZRS) asynchronously replicates your data across data centers in one or two regions in addition to storing three replicas similarly to LRS.
 The data stored in ZRS is durable even if the primary data center is unavailable thus.
 ZRS is only available for block blobs and cannot be converted to LRS or GRS or vice versa.

 Disk Storage Redundancy

-Disk storage serves as a storage for Azure VMs and hence requires replication to ensure data integrity.
-The first thing you need to do is to enable Azure VM replication in the Azure portal.
+Disk storage serves as storage for Azure VMs and hence requires replication to ensure data integrity.
+The first thing you need to do is to enable Azure VM replication in the Microsoft Azure portal.

 After the data is processed, recovery points are generated in the target storage account every few minutes.
 If your main setup fails somehow, new virtual machines will be initiated in the target region and the cache storage account will ensure that your data is intact.